samvbeckmann/CS_2003/README.md

 Creating a set data type.

 #### Project 2:
 Solving the NQueens problem recursively.
+(And iteratively!)

 Copyright
 ---------